 - Pavilion: Use the main entrance on ground floor.

-- UF Health North: Entrance for patients and visitors is limited to two points: the front entrance of the Medical Office Building and the front of the Emergency Department.
+- UF Health North: Entrance for patients and visitors is limited to one point at the front of the building.
 Employees can use their badge to enter through the back of the building.

 UF Health – Central Florida